Start9Labs/synapse-startos/README.md

 # Wrapper for synapse

-`Synapse` is a homeserver for the Matrix protocol, and `Element` is a Matrix client
+`Synapse` is a homeserver for the Matrix protocol

 ## Dependencies